datarobot-forks/dynamo/components/metrics/README.md

 ---

-The `metrics` component is a utility for collecting, aggregating, and publishing metrics from a Dynamo deployment, but it is being deprecated and replaced by `MetricsRegistry`.
+The deprecated `metrics` component is a utility for collecting, aggregating, and publishing metrics from a Dynamo deployment, but it is being deprecated and replaced by `MetricsRegistry`.

 **Note**: This is a demo implementation.
-The metrics component is currently under active development and this documentation will change as the implementation evolves.
+The deprecated `metrics` component is currently under active development and this documentation will change as the implementation evolves.
 - In this demo the metrics names use the prefix "llm", but in production they will be prefixed with "dynamo" (e.g., the HTTP `/metrics` endpoint will serve metrics with "dynamo" prefixes)
 - This demo will only work when using examples/llm/configs/agg.yml-- other configurations will not work